Zawaddie/100-Days-Of-Python-Code/Day11/learn_11.md

 Your program should validate the input to ensure it is a positive integer.
 If the input is invalid, display an error message and prompt the user again.

-## Solution 04
+## pseudocode 04
-Use a while loop to repeatedly prompt the user for input until a valid positive integer is entered.
-Use a try-except block to catch any ValueError that may occur if the user enters a non-integer value.
+        - Use a while loop to repeatedly prompt the user for input until a valid positive integer is entered.
+        - Use a try-except block to catch any ValueError that may occur if the user enters a non-integer value.

-Inside the loop, validate the input to ensure it is a positive integer.
+        - Inside the loop, validate the input to ensure it is a positive integer.
-If the input is valid, use a for loop to iterate from 1 to 10 (inclusive) and generate the multiplication table for the given number.
+        - If the input is valid, use a for loop to iterate from 1 to 10 (inclusive) and generate the multiplication table for the given number.
-Calculate the product by multiplying the current number with the input number, and then print each equation using formatted strings.
+        - Calculate the product by multiplying the current number with the input number, and then print each equation using formatted strings.

-If the input is invalid, display an error message and continue the loop until a valid input is provided.
+        - If the input is invalid, display an error message and continue the loop until a valid input is provided.